ACK-J/Port_Authority/README.md

 **Note:** This second method will never include every customer-specific endpoint so you are better off using the dynamic blocking built into Port Authority which WILL block every single customer-specific endpoint Lexis Nexis uses.

 Most of these sites are using Lexis Nexis's Threat Metrix scripts, Dan Nemec has a great blog post reverse engineering the script and showing all the invasive data collected https://blog.nem.ec/2020/05/24/ebay-port-scanning/

+# ToDo:
+- Port to Chrome
+- Add functionality to UI
+   - Make blocked domains and ports show up in UI